jmcnamara/polars_excel_writer/examples/Readme.md

   dataframe to an Excel file.
 This demonstrates saving the dataframe without a header.

+* `write_excel_set_nan_value.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates handling NaN and Infinity values with custom string representations.

 * `write_excel_set_screen_gridlines.rs` - An example of writing a Polar
   Rust dataframe to an Excel file.
 This demonstrates turning off the screen gridlines.